 There are only so many ‘efficiency savings’ that can be made.
 Given that local authorities have been ‘making’ them for the past five years, you wonder how much fat there is left that can still be trimmed?
 It seems inevitable that more cuts will have a direct impact on services.

-ADASS’ call for ‘sustained and substantial’ additional funding for social care, which has been backed by organisations such as the Care & Support Alliance, is therefore crucial.
+ADASS’ call for ‘sustained and substantial’ additional funding for social care, which has been backed by organisations such as the Care and Support Alliance, is therefore crucial.
 Additional funding is needed to sustain existing services and develop new ones.
 While professionals, providers and commissioners have shown their ingenuity in recent years in providing more or the same for less, this can only go so far.

 But it remains to be seen whether the government will listen.
 Chancellor George Osborne, and others, have pursued the austerity policy with a zeal rarely seen in government, and, now they are in sole power, it is hard to see them deviating from it.
 For people with learning disabilities, times may well only become more difficult and more worrying.